Artifacts in Azure Pipelines

 In Microsoft Team Foundation Server (TFS) 2018 and previous versions, build and release pipelines are called definitions, service connections are called service endpoints, stages are called environments, and jobs are called phases.

 You can publish and consume many different types of packages and artifacts with Azure Pipelines.
-Your continuous integration (CI)/continuous deployment (CD) pipeline can publish specific package types to their respective package repositories (NuGet, npm, Python, etc.), or you can leverage Build artifacts/Pipeline Artifacts (Preview) to help store build outputs and intermediate files between build steps where they can be added onto, built, tested, or even deployed.
+Your continuous integration/continuous deployment (CI/CD) pipeline can publish specific package types to their respective package repositories (NuGet, npm, Python, and so on).
+Or you can use build artifacts and pipeline artifacts (preview) to help store build outputs and intermediate files between build steps.
+You can then add onto, build, test, or even deploy those artifacts.

 Supported artifact types

-Below you will find a table of supported artifact types in Azure Pipelines.
+The following table describes supported artifact types in Azure Pipelines.

 |Supported artifact types||Description|